tensorpack/tensorpack/examples/FasterRCNN/README.md

 ## Results

 These models are trained with different configurations on trainval35k and evaluated on minival using mAP@IoU=0.50:0.95.
-MaskRCNN results contain both bbox and segm mAP.
+MaskRCNN results contain both box and mask mAP.

  | Backbone | mAP<br/>(box/mask) | Detectron mAP <br/> (box/mask) | Time           | Configurations <br/> (click to expand)                                                                                                                                                           |
  | -        | -                  | -                              | -              | -                                                                                                                                                                                                |